 Learn more here.

 We are proud to provide financial support to nonprofit organizations that share our focus.
-Therefore, priority is given to projects that promote cultural enrichment, respond to the social needs and priorities of our communities and stimulate advancements in safety, diversity, art, health, STEM, youth education and the environment.
-If your organization’s values are in line with ours, follow one of the links to the right to request funding.
+Therefore, priority is given to projects that promote cultural enrichment, respond to the social needs and priorities of our communities and stimulate advancements in safety, diversity, art, health, STEAM, youth education and the environment.
+If your organization’s values are in line with ours, contact us at email@example.com.

 HRA considers environmental factors in each Honda and Acura product it designs and develops.
 HRA takes every opportunity to reduce a product’s total environmental footprint from its component design and selection of materials to its impact at the end of its life.
 Accordingly, HRA engineers also consider dismantling complexity, re-manufacturing components and minimizing substances of concern.